twof/graphql-wg/rfcs/SemanticNullability.md

 - [G][criteria-g]
   - 🚫 Using non-null in more positions will change the error boundary positions when error propagation is enabled.
 - [H][criteria-h]
-  - ✅ Implementation and spec simplicity.
+  - ✅ Wrapper types consistent with adornments